zee-editor/zee/README.md

 and `%AppData%/zee` on Windows.
 The location of the configuration directory can be overwritten by setting the environment variable `ZEE_CONFIG_DIR`.

 ```
-ZEE_RUNTIME_DIR=/home/user/.zee zee --init --build
+ZEE_CONFIG_DIR=/home/user/.zee zee --init --build
 ```

 This command will initialise a configuration directory at `/home/user/.zee` and immediately download and build the configured tree sitter parsers.
 See below details on the `--build` command line argument.

 ### syntax highlighting

 Zee uses [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) parsers for syntax highlighting and on the fly validation of source code.
+Each tree sitter parser is compiled to a shared object which is linked dynamically.
 To download and build the parsers, simply run

 ```
 zee --build